lluisaliano/expressFirstAPI/README.md

 # Express API with TypeScript and PostgreSQL

 This project is a simple Express API built using TypeScript.
-It serves as your first backend project, developed within a day!
+It is my first backend project, developed within a day!
 The API stores information in a PostgreSQL database.
 Features

     TypeScript: Utilizes the power of static typing.